luau-lang/luau/rfcs/function-table-clone.md

 The copy is shallow: implementing a deep recursive copy automatically is challenging (for similar reasons why we decided to avoid this in `table.freeze`), and often only certain keys need to be cloned recursively which can be done after the initial clone.

-The table can be modified after cloning; as such, a primitive like `Object.assign` could be built on top of this.
+The table can be modified after cloning; as such, functions that compute a slightly modified copy of the table can be easily built on top of `table.clone`.

 `table.clone(t)` is functionally equivalent to the following code, but it's more ergonomic (on the account of being built-in) and significantly faster: